rancher/rancher-docs/docs/getting-started/installation-and-upgrade/installation-references/feature-flags.md

 - `aggregated-roletemplates`: Use cluster role aggregation architecture for RoleTemplates, ProjectRoleTemplateBindings, and ClusterRoleTemplateBindings.
 See [RoleTemplate Aggregation](../../../how-to-guides/advanced-user-guides/enable-experimental-features/role-template-aggregation.md) for more information.
 - `clean-stale-secrets`: Removes stale secrets from the `cattle-impersonation-system` namespace.
 This slowly cleans up old secrets which are no longer being used by the impersonation system.
+- `cluster-shell`: Enables the Rancher cluster shell feature, which allows users to access a kubectl shell directly from the Rancher UI to manage cluster resources.
 - `continuous-delivery`: Allows Fleet GitOps to be disabled separately from Fleet.
 See [Continuous Delivery.](../../../how-to-guides/advanced-user-guides/enable-experimental-features/continuous-delivery.md) for more information.
 - `fleet`: The Rancher provisioning framework in v2.6 and later requires Fleet.
 The flag will be automatically enabled when you upgrade, even if you disabled this flag in an earlier version of Rancher.
 See [Continuous Delivery with Fleet](../../../integrations-in-rancher/fleet/fleet.md) for more information.
 - `harvester`: Manages access to the Virtualization Management page, where users can navigate directly to Harvester clusters and access the Harvester UI.
 See [Harvester Integration Overview](../../../integrations-in-rancher/harvester/overview.md) for more information.